Isabel Sarli: Personal life

 Before meeting Bó, Sarli was married to Ralph Heinlein and later divorced.
 Contrary to popular belief, Bó and Sarli never married.
 Sarli had two adopted children, Martin and Isabelita, who was her goddaughter.
 In June 2016, she and her daughter Isabelita were living in Martínez, Buenos Aires.

+Sarli was very close to her mother, who refused to leave Argentina; this prevented her from accepting major offers such as Hollywood contracts and an invitation from Christian Dior.

 Recognition

-In 2007 Argentinian film critic Diego Curubeto made the documentary Carne sobre carne – Intimidades de Isabel Sarli (Flesh on Flesh – Isabel Sarli's Personal Matters), with the collaboration of Isabel, Argentine actor Gastón Pauls and Spanish director Álex de la Iglesia.
+In 2007, Argentinian film critic Diego Curubeto made the documentary Carne sobre carne – Intimidades de Isabel Sarli (Flesh on Flesh – Isabel Sarli's Personal Matters), with the collaboration of Isabel, Argentine actor Gastón Pauls and Spanish director Álex de la Iglesia.
 It is a well-received homage that includes deleted scenes from her films, censored material, rehearsals, anecdotes and interviews.

-On 12 October 2012 it was reported that the Argentine President Cristina Fernández de Kirchner had named Sarli as Argentinian Ambassador of Popular Culture.
+On 12 October 2012, it was reported that the Argentine President Cristina Fernández de Kirchner had named Sarli as Argentinian Ambassador of Popular Culture.
 The Boletín Oficial de la República Argentina, under Decree 1876/2012, stated: